justinbgent/justinbgent.github.io/README.md

 <img src="BabyApp.png" width = "300"/>

 ## Community Calendar
 You can find the repository [here](https://github.com/Lambda-School-Labs/community-calendar-android).
 The goal of the app is to help community members conveniently find upcoming events.
 This was a remote project done with a team that had Android, Web, and iOS counterparts.
 I was on the Android team and used many libraries on the project.
+I primarily developed the functionality of the home, event details, and search screens.
 Android libraries: Apollo-Android, NavComponent, Picasso, OkHttp, Koin, RxJava2, Room, Moshi

 <img src="MainScreen.png" width = "300"/> <img src="Campfire.png" width = "300"/> <img src="Search.png" width = "300"/>